-1. This Lab explores all the possible design connections of a DC machine and it also experimentallyobtains the characteristics and thus observes the performance of different DC motors andgenerators and performs tests on DC machines to derive their efficiency.

-2. To make the students familiarize the students with all necessary AC electrical machines likeSingle phase and three phase induction motors all of which help to enhance the technical skills ofstudents.

-3. The working of a transformer, wattmeter and dc, ac motors are apparent to the students.
-Theycould practically visualize & amp; can correlate with what they have studied in theory and grasp theconcepts well.
+- 1. This Lab explores all the possible design connections of a DC machine and it also experimentally obtains the characteristics and thus observes the performance of different DC motors and generators and performs tests on DC machines to derive their efficiency. - 2.
+To make the students familiarize the students with all necessary AC electrical machines likeSingle phase and three phase induction motors all of which help to enhance the technical skills ofstudents. - 3.
+The working of a transformer, wattmeter and dc, ac motors are apparent to the students.
+Theycould practically visualize & theory and grasp theconcepts well.

-The purpose of inclusion of this lab into the curriculum is to illustrate the working and characteristics of transformers & amp; various types of dc & amp; ac motors and generators under no-load, loaded conditions.
+The purpose of inclusion of this lab into the curriculum is to illustrate the working and characteristics of transformers & types of dc & types of dc & types and generators under no-load, loaded conditions.